QianJin2013/android-gcc-toolchain/README.md

  --ccache       Speed up compilation by CCACHE.
 This will wrap android gcc...
                 or $CC... or $CC_target... with ccache.
 When in -c or -C mode, this implies appending a host-side hack option "ccache".
+                If $USE_CCACHE is 1 then this option is implied.

 Hack options:
  --hack  HACK   Hack host(local) compiler commands.
 Must be combination of